 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

-Tomato Soup Recipe (Restaurant Style)
+Tomato Soup Recipe (Classic)

 Ingredients